 Girl Scouts - North Carolina Coastal Pines hosts a Gold Award Celebration each year to honor all Girl Scouts who have earned the Gold Award between April 1 and March 31 of the preceding year.
 In the spring after your Gold Award Take Action Project is complete and receives final approval, you will receive an invitation with the details of the celebration.
 The Gold Award Celebration typically takes place in May.

-In order to be included in the current year's Gold Award Celebration, all Gold Award final reports and attachments must be submitted to GS-NCCP via gogold no later than the first business day in March, and any clarifications or additions must be received and approved by March 31.
+In order to be included in the current year's Gold Award Celebration, all Gold Award final reports and attachments must be submitted to GS-NCCP via GoGold no later than the first business day in March, and any clarifications or additions must be received and approved by March 31.
 Girl Scouts whose Gold Award final reports are submitted after the first business day in March, or are approved after March 31, will be invited to the Gold Award Celebration the following year.
 The March deadline is to ensure that GS-NCCP has adequate time to prepare for the celebration.

-Girl Scouts - North Carolina Coastal Pines also creates an annual Gold Award Book to honor and celebrate all Girl Scouts who have earned the Gold Award during a calendar year (January through December).
-Girls will receive a copy of this book at the Gold Award Celebration, or can request a copy.
+Girl Scouts - North Carolina Coastal Pines also creates an annual Highest Award Book to honor and celebrate all Girl Scouts who have earned their Gold, Silver, or Bronze Award between the previous April 1 and March 31.
+You will receive a copy of this book at the Gold Award Celebration, or can request a copy.

-Our resource roundup for Girl Scouts
+Our resources roundup for Girl Scouts